www.sillybeliefs.com

 Women and tattoos

 What is it with women and tattoos?
 I just can't get my head around why some women are prepared to permanently deface their bodies with tattoos.
 I can understand it more with men who often don't have the same concern over what they wear, but women?
 We all know women that won't wear the same outfit twice, that wouldn't be seen dead in last season's fashions and that have more handbags and shoes than many small boutiques.
-For women the ability to change our outfits and accessories as the occasion and fashion dictates is paramount.
-So why do an increasing number of us get a fashion accessory that we can't change, return to the store or bury as a mistake?
+For women the ability to change outfits and accessories as the occasion and fashion dictates is paramount.
+So why do an increasing number get a fashion accessory that can't be changed, returned to the store or buried as a mistake?

 tattoo Imagine saying to a woman, 'Please choose a handbag or pair of shoes or some earrings or some other fashion accessory and wear them forever'.
 We'd be told where to go in no uncertain terms.
 We're not talking about just keeping them for decades, hidden away in a closet, this accessory will be worn no matter what the occasion.
 Whether weeding the garden, sunning yourself at the beach or attending a charity gala, you will always wear this fashion accessory.
 It's not something that you will simply put on when going out, even when the Mormons call unexpectedly you will be found wearing it.
 Even when having sex it's the one thing you won't be able to take off.